Albany Hills State School values sport and physical activity and

 teachers.
 Students in the upper year levels participate in an additional sport

 lesson each week.
 Our philosophy in sport and physical education is to give our

 students a whole range of activities so they can choose a sport for life.

-place during Term 2.
-These are scheduled on a Friday.
-Students in Years 4, 5 and 6 are able to select from a range of sports including AFL, soccer, netball, basketball and volleyball.
+Gala Days are scheduled on a Friday.
+Students in Years 5 and 6 are able to select from a range of sports including AFL, soccer, netball, basketball and volleyball.

 Several times throughout the year, students in Year 3 have the

 opportunity to try different sports as part of the schools TrySports program.

 There is also a program of extracurricular sports which are run outside school

 hours by teachers and sporting associations.
 Running Club runs throughout the

 year, with students across all ages able to train.
 Students showing promise can